jeaye/ncurses-rs/README.md

 ncurses-rs
 ==========

-If, while using, you reach an unimplemented
-function: implement it and submit a pull request!
+There is not yet any test suite, so, rest assured, there will be bugs.
+If you find one, please make a ticket and/or submit a pull request!

 ## Building
 The compiled library will go to the `lib` directory.